Israel expands south Gaza deployment amid growing humanitarian crisis

 The ICJ judgements are binding, but the court has no power to enforce them.
 It can, however, call on the UN Security Council to take action in the matter.

-Israel, through Foreign Ministry spokesman Lior Haiat on X, immediately and decisively rejected South Africa's complaint.
+Israeli Foreign Ministry spokesman Lior Haiat immediately and decisively rejected South Africa's complaint.

-He said, "South Africa is cooperating with a terrorist organization that is calling for the destruction of the State of Israel."

 The lawsuit "lacks both factual and legal basis," he wrote, adding that the ICJ and the international community should "completely reject South Africa's baseless claims."